Updated: August 8, 2020

 Spend your money on books.
 Attend seminars and workshops, both free and paid ones.
 Increase your knowledge and enhance your skills.

-The learnings you’ll get from these will definitely help you make more money in the future that’s why this is a great investment.
+The learnings you’ll get from these will help you make more money in the future that’s why this is a great investment.

 2. GOOD FINANCIAL HABITS